Moving to Korea: The Complete Checklist from Pre-Arrival to Your First 30 Days

 K-ETA status

-As of research in April 2026, K-ETA is suspended for 22 visa-exempt countries through December 31 2026.
-From January 1 2027, K-ETA becomes mandatory for all visa-free travelers.
+As of June 2026, K-ETA is suspended for 67 visa-exempt countries through December 31 2026.
+The list includes the US, UK, all EU member states, Canada, Australia, New Zealand, Switzerland, Norway, Iceland, Liechtenstein, most of the Gulf (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, UAE, Israel), and Pacific island nations.
+The current extension was confirmed by MOFA on December 26 2025 and is published at k-eta.go.kr.
+From January 1 2027, K-ETA is expected to be required again for visa-free travelers unless the exemption is extended further.
 The fee is ₩10,000, the authorization is valid for 3 years, and applications require 72 hours lead time.
-Check the current country list at k-eta.go.kr and the MOFA notice before your trip, as both the list and the timeline may be updated.
+Always verify your country's status at k-eta.go.kr and the MOFA notice before booking, as both the list and the timeline can change.

 First-week accommodation